KiritchoukC/Articles/deploy-nuxt-on-firebase/article.md

 A browser window will pop up and allow you to login with your google account

-Ok initial Firebase setup is done...
+Alright, initial Firebase setup is done...

-Before adding firebase to our project, we need to update our project structure
+Before adding firebase to our project, we need to update our application project structure

 ## Project Structure

+> I'm supposing you already have a nuxt project.
+>
-> I'm moving an existing Nuxt project but if you want to start fresh, head over to [Nuxt website](https://nuxtjs.org/guide/installation) to create a new app.
+> If not, head over to [Nuxt website](https://nuxtjs.org/guide/installation) to create a new app.

 Our project will be decomposed into 3 directories

 - **src** : This is where our development files sits
 - **functions** : This is where our SSR function will be
-- **public** : This directory will be used by Firebase hosting
+- **public** : This directory will hold the files that will be served by Firebase hosting

-**functions** and **public** directories will be generated automatically.
+We won't take care of the **functions** and **public** directories.
+It will be generated automatically.

 So create the **src** directory and move all the nuxt **directories** into it.
 Only the directories, leave the configuration files at the root